Splash, Suntan And Snorkel Key Largo At Upper Keys Beaches

 Upper Keys beaches on Key Largo always have warm sparkling water and at Harry Harris it's no exception.
 With calm and shallow water, it's fun for the kids to splash around.
 There's also a huge tidal pool where the children can discover and learn about the different marine life.

 The man made beaches are soft and sandy, and there's even a playground to keep the children busy.
-The Park's facilities include restrooms, showers, bike path, covered pavilion, picnic tables and BBQ grills, plus there's a fishing jetty and several good boat ramps so it's easy to plan a full day outing while on a Florida Keys vacation.
+The facilities at Harry Harris Park include restrooms, showers, bike path, covered pavilion, picnic tables and BBQ grills.

-Harry Harris Beach Park is open from dawn to sunset.
+The hours of operation for Harry Harris Beach Park are from dawn to sunset.
 The Park is free to Monroe County residents.
 On weekends and Federal Holidays there is a nominal per person charge for non-residents over the age of 16.

 Sun Rising Over the Florida Keys